PERSONAL INJURY

 This perspective informs how we handle escalation rules, urgency signals, and review-ready summaries so staff and attorneys receive consistent context without shifting judgment to automation.

-PI firms want speed, oversight, and clear boundaries.
+Personal Injury firms want speed, oversight, and clear boundaries.
 These are common questions we hear.

 Does this replace our intake staff or case screeners?